 Certain seats on our vessels are designated as priority seating for passengers with disabilities and for seniors.
 Vessel crews may ask a non-disabled passenger who is occupying a priority seat to move if a passenger with disabilities or a senior boards.
 Passenger cooperation in honoring such requests is appreciated.

-Before entering the paid waiting area, please have Clipper card or ticket ready.
-Clipper is the all-in-one transit card for the Bay Area and is accepted on Golden Gate Transit buses, Golden Gate Ferry, and most other Bay Area transit agencies.
+Before entering the paid waiting area, please have Clipper (card or mobile app) or ticket ready.
+Clipper is the all-in-one transit account for the Bay Area and is accepted on Golden Gate Transit buses, Golden Gate Ferry, and most other Bay Area transit agencies.
 The RTC Clipper card is a photo identification card for passengers under 65 with qualifying disabilities (all riders over 65 should ride with Senior Clipper card).
 To apply for an RTC Clipper card, you must appear in person at a participating transit agency, including the Golden Gate Customer Service Center (850 Tamalpais Avenue, San Rafael).
 For more information about the RTC Clipper card, visit the Clipper website.
+All card funds (e-cash) can be transferred to the Clipper mobile app, allowing you to make fare payments with a smart phone.

 Ferry tickets may be purchased from ticket machines located at the ferry terminal.
 Proper identification is not needed when purchasing a senior/disabled ferry ticket, but proper identification may need to be presented at the faregate.
 Accepted forms of identification include a DMV disabled placard ID, RTC card, Medicare card, or an ID card for a person with disabilities from another transit agency.